Geographical boundaries separate humans, but thanks to social media, those boundaries are crumbling to bring us closer.

 To guide you further on how to choose platforms for your social media marketing plan, here is a list of major social media platforms and their user demographics by Pew Research Center.

-2. Update Your Profile
+2. Update Your Profiles With Consistent Messaging

 After choosing social media platforms relevant to your business, this is the first step toward your social media branding.
 So leave nothing to chance and fill up all the details required on each platform.